skilldiego/Windows-Fix-Up/README.md

 # Windows Fix-Up Script

 > [!NOTE]
 > This script was born out of the necessity for one IT professional to find a lazy-yet-effective way to fix the recurring computer problems of friends and family.
-Think of it as the "turn it off and on again" of Windows repair, but on steroids.
+Think of this as the 'shotgun' approach to Windows repair.
+It is not designed to isolate a root cause, it is a blunt instrument intended simply to force Windows back into a working state.
 While it's generally safe and has saved countless hours of phone support, please exercise caution when running it in a production or enterprise environment.

 This PowerShell script automates a sequence of common Windows repair and maintenance tasks.
 It is designed to be a comprehensive "fix-it" tool for resolving system instability, update failures, application problems, and file system corruption.